 Ful medames was a famed Egyptian breakfast recipe as far back as the fourth century where the beans were buried over gentle embers to slow cook – ‘Medames’ means buried in Egyptian.
 Yet today it is enjoyed throughout the Middle East, from Sudan to Syria, Israel and the Yemen.

 This ful medames recipe is extremely quick and easy to prepare, and mostly made from pantry staples.
 Speed is of the essence at breakfast, so we’ve used a can of ready cooked ful medames – the special Egyptian variety of fava beans – so your breakfast is ready in minutes.
-However if you prefer, or are are catering for vast hoardes, do cook the fava beans from scratch yourself.

 We drizzle tahini sauce over the cooked beans to serve.
 Tahini sauce is a very simple blend of tahini, water and lemon juice – and is great with many other Middle Eastern dishes.
 Drizzled over za’atar roast chicken, the rice and lentil dish muhammara, or grilled fish and salads.

 Ingredients Serves: 4